Ze6/simple-service-worker/README.md

 You Can also run the Application without a server.
 Just open the ``index.html`` file in your Browser and it should run serverless.

+Feel absolutely Free to use this application in your next project if you do you can @mention us.
+Contributors welcome.

+Cheers!